PrajwalNeupane/Gauge-Theory-Simulation/README.md

 ## **Contributing**
 Contributions are welcome!
 If you’d like to contribute to this project, please fork the repository, create a new branch, and submit a pull request.

-## **License**
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides a clear and concise overview of your project, instructions for setup and use, and details on the methodology and results.